HexQuant/gentoo-overlay/README.md

 # gentoo-overlay
 Gentoo Linux Personal Overlay

-Mostly there are packages for analytics (python) and automation
+Mostly there are packages for analytics (python) and automation.